Mumbai doctor cries house break-in, cops say it's a cooked up tale

-Complainant said thieves made off with valuables worth Rs 25 lakh, property documents; cops refuse to believe claims, saying they would not rob papers
+Complainant said thieves made off with valuables worth Rs 25 lakh, property documents; cops refuse to believe claims, saying doctor concocted story as ploy would help him in property dispute case

 Nirmal Nagar police officials are suspicious of a Khar-based doctor’s claims after he filed a complaint stating his house was burgled of valuables worth Rs 25 lakh and property documents on Tuesday.